How to avoid issues with DNS security and privacy

 - People don’t have to memorize long numeric strings to visit a webpage or access resources.

-- It gives the website’s maintainers a lot of flexibility: the ability to change the machine behind the website or its IP address without having to change the website’s URL, the ability to serve the resources from multiple machines through a load balancer, etc.
+- Whoever is maintaining the website has a great deal of flexibility: the ability to change the machine behind the website or its IP address without having to change the website’s URL, the ability to serve the resources from multiple machines through a load balancer, etc.

 This, however, leads to the current situation, where even though the internet itself is decentralized, we still have to implicitly rely on and trust DNS servers, to provide the right IP addresses when we query them.